andycowl/bbdb3-manual/tutorial.rst

 (:function:`bbdb-mail`) which composes an email to the current contact.

-If a set of contacts has been created, type '* m' to send an email to all contacts in the list.
+If a set of contacts has been created, type '* m' (:function:`bbdb-do-all-records`) to send an email to all contacts in the list.

 You can use this feature to manage simple mail groups; if you tag a group of contacts with 'curry', you can use '* m' to invite your